Jack Hughes (rugby league)

-Jack Hughes (born 4 January 1992) is an English rugby league footballer who plays as a and for the Leigh Leopards in the Super League and the England Knights at international level.
+Jack Hughes (born 4 January 1992) is an English former rugby league footballer who last played as a and for the Leigh Leopards in the Super League and the England Knights at international level.

 Hughes played for the Wigan Warriors in the Super League, and on loan from Wigan at the Barrow Raiders, Leigh Centurions and Workington Town in the Championship, and the Huddersfield Giants in the top flight.
 He also played for the Warrington Wolves in the Super League.

 Early life

 Hughes was born on 4 January 1992 in Billinge Higher End, Wigan, Greater Manchester, England.
 He attended Golborne High School for his secondary education.

 Before joining Wigan officially in 2008, Hughes played for Golborne Parkside, right up until u16s age level, and then amateur Wigan St Judes feeder club.